-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the budgetary comparison information, schedule of the school's proportionate share, and schedule of the school's contributions on pages 40-44 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the budgetary comparison information, schedule of the school's proportionate share, and schedule of the school's contributions on pages 41-45 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-John Cuther & Associates, LLC
+John Cutter & Associates, LLC

-October 17, 2019
+October 12, 2021

-Denver Language School Management's Discussion and Analysis
+Denver Language School Management Discussion and Analysis

-As management of Denver Language School (DLS or the School), we offer readers of Denver Language School's financial statements our narrative overview and analysis of the financial activities of the School for the fiscal year ended June 30, 2019.
+As management of Denver Language School (DLS or the School), we offer readers of Denver Language School's financial statements our narrative overview and analysis of the financial activities of the School for the fiscal year ended June 30, 2021.